 Ripsaw LLC is not an investment advisor or investment broker.
-Ripsaw LLC is a software company.
+Ripsaw LLC is a wealth management software company.
 This content is for informational purposes only, you should not construe any such information or other materials as legal, tax, investment, financial, or other advice of any kind.
 Dr. Stanley J. Kon’s views, opinions, and commentary are his own.

 Current Economic Environment